anton-goncharov/anton-goncharov/README.md

 ## 👋 Hi, I'm Anton

-- 🇳🇱 I live in Utrecht, Netherlands
+- 🇳🇱 I live in Amsterdam, Netherlands
 - 👨‍💻 Mostly I write Java & Kotlin.
 I'm fluent in backend and middleware development, specializing in data integration stack.
 When required I do full stack MVP prototyping with JavaScript and suitable frontend framework like Vue.
 - 🏗 Most of the repos here are to get convenient starter kits for bootstrapping new projects.